stellarvector/blog/README.md

 ## Editing a writeup

 When editing a writeup, correct the writeup content (or title) **and add or overwrite the `last_edit_date`**!
+Also add a small changelog message at the end of the writeup explaining what changed on that date.

 ## Running locally